-One of the most popular touring acts of all time, U2's tenure has spanned nearly 40 years!
+One of the most popular touring acts of all time, U2's tenure has lasted nearly 40 years!
 U2's previous 360° tour spanned three years, over a hundred concerts, and thousands of fans.
-The next set of U2 concerts has yet to be announced, but the news could come at any time!
-Keep checking back for upcoming dates and U2 tickets.
+Now, the next set of U2 concerts are here!
+The "Innocence + Experience" tour is running 44 shows, including 22 in North America in 2015.
+See below for upcoming dates and U2 tickets.

 |Date & Time||Event||Location|